 If your first trip to Africa is also your first time visiting a developing country, you may be in for a cultural shock.
-But don't be scared off by what you hear in the news, there are many myths about Africa.
-Find out what to expect from your first trip to Africa from the advice given below.
+But don't be scared off by what you hear in the news as there are many myths about Africa.
+Find out what to expect from your first trip to Africa.

 The poverty in much of Africa is usually what strikes first-time visitors the most.
 You will see beggars and you may not know how to respond.
 You will realize you can't give to every beggar, but giving to none will most likely make you feel guilty.
 It's a good idea to keep small change with you and give to those who you feel need it the most.
 If you don't have small change, a kind smile and a sorry are perfectly acceptable.
 If you can't handle the guilt, make a donation at a hospital or to a development agency that will spend your money wisely.